sweinreich/cadwiki_overleaf/README.md

 ### Examples
 To make a plot, first copy that CSV file to the `data/` folder.
 Then, create a new TeX file in the `fig/` folder in which to define the plot.
 What follows are examples for making line plots.
 Other 2D and 3D plots are described in the PGFPlots documentation.

+Note that the styling on these plots is poor: in black and white, the lines cannot be distinguished.

 #### Single plot

 ![Single plot](doc/img/single_plot.png)

+The full TeX file to generate this figure is at [fig/single_plot.tex](fig/single_plot.tex).

 First, create an axis which we will then configure.
-This is equivalent to configuring both the "figure" and "axis" in Matlab, as well as a few other things (ex: legend).
-(This full TeX file is at [fig/single_plot.tex](fig/single_plot.tex).)
+This is roughly equivalent to configuring both the "figure" and "axis" in Matlab.
 ```latex
 \begin{tikzpicture}
 \begin{axis}[